JenieX/web-development-with-jonas/advanced-css-course/README.md

 |  `shift+alt+[` (\*6)  |               Move selected word to the left               |
 |  `shift+alt+]` (\*7)  |              Move selected word to the right               |

+### Tips

+- If you have copied multiple words/selection to the clipboard, you can paste them across across these cursors.

+---

 - 1

   - `{ "key": "ctrl+shift+d", "command": "editor.action.addSelectionToPreviousFindMatch" }`